-These Chocolate Covered Fig Bars are a healthy candy bar alternative.
+These chocolate covered fig bars are a healthy candy bar alternative.
 They have a fig and hazelnut filling and are coated in dark chocolate.
-These bars are Paleo, Vegan and no-bake - an easy fig dessert recipe.
+These bars are paleo, vegan and don't require any baking - an easy fig dessert recipe.

 You're not going to find a more nutritious fig bar recipe than this one.
 What makes these healthy?

-- these bars are naturally gluten and grain free
+- gluten free and grain free - no wheat or flour

 Unlike Fig Newtons, these bars are loaded with healthy, wholesome ingredients.
 Fig Newtons actually contain a long list of unhealthy ingredients such as: wheat flour, corn syrup, canola oil, preservatives, and loads of sugar.
 Definitely not ingredients I want to be eating.